hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 threads.
 This requirement conflicts with the usual practice of async processing.
 That is why I did not prefer async policies.

-I preferred to use batch receive assuming that it is better in performance.
+We prefer to use batch receive assuming that it is better in performance.
 The batch receiving of Pulsar consumer assures that “the batch receive will be completed as long as anyone of the conditions(has enough number of messages, has enough of the size of messages in terms of bytes and number, wait for a timeout) is met”.
-To create a Pulsar consumer source, users should supply a specific `BatchReceivePolicy`.

-The design of the receiving policy should be revisited.
+As the default batch receive policy, we set timeout to 1000 ms and max number of messages to 512 messages.
+Since the batch receive policy of the consumer is more likely to change, a separate builder setter is created for it.

 #### Consumer API’s acknowledgment mechanism